aravind-tronix/Covid19_Analysis/README.md

 note down the ip address and port its running on and open it in the browser.

 ## Deploy it on heroku
-1. Clone the repo and deploy it to heroku via heroku CLI or deploy the app.
+1. Clone the repo and deploy it to heroku via heroku CLI.
+(OR)
 2. commit the repo to your git account, create an app in heroku and use deploy option to sync your github account with heroku and deploy it with a click.

 ## Live version of the app